TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

-The base service class (:php:`\TYPO3\CMS\Core\Authentication\AuthenticationService`) provided by extension "sv" is extended by both "saltedpasswords" and "rsaauth" extensions but for different subtypes ("authUserFE" and "authUserBE" for the former, "processLoginDataBE" and "processLoginDataFE" for the latter).
+The base service class (:php:`\TYPO3\CMS\Core\Authentication\AuthenticationService`) provided by extension "core" is extended by both "saltedpasswords" and "rsaauth" extensions but for different subtypes ("authUserFE" and "authUserBE" for the former, "processLoginDataBE" and "processLoginDataFE" for the latter).